 Nicholas Lea (Bill Gardner), Emilie Ullerup (Molly Gardner), Gina Holden (Kathryn Moore), Ryan Robbins (Dr Richard Falkner), Michael Paré (Hagan), Malcolm McDowell (Morton Salinger), John Reardon (Deputy Carl Reed), Marsha Regis (Rami), Chad Krowchuk (Reece), Allison Hossack (Lena)

 Scientists in the present-day reactivate the Philadelphia Experiment.
 However, the field goes out of control and materialises the USS Eldridge on an airstrip.
 Bill Gardner, a technician aboard the ship, is thrown free, while police deputy Carl Reed is sucked in as the ship dematerialises again.
 The Eldridge then reappears in the sky over Chicago, impacting into a high-rise office building.
-Meanwhile, Gardner makes his way to his old home where he meets his granddaughter Molly who is Carl’s girlfriend.
+Meanwhile, Gardner, having been transported through time to the present, makes his way to his old home where he meets his granddaughter Molly who is Carl’s girlfriend.
 They are immediately pursued by the military and go on the run, trying to find a way to switch the engines in the USS Eldridge off to prevent a catastrophe throughout time, as well as rescue Carl.
 However, the military project leader Kathryn Moore has ordered that they be eliminated and the Eldridge destroyed.

 The original Philadelphia Experiment was purportedly an experiment conducted in 1943 in an attempt to make the US Navy destroyer Eldridge invisible to radar.
 The story of what supposedly happened was published as the book The Philadelphia Experiment (1979) by Charles Berlitz and William L. Moore.
 The claim made by the book, denied by the US Navy and disproven by ship’s records, was that the experiment caused the ship to dematerialise from the harbour in Philadelphia and reappear in Norfolk, Virginia.
 A great deal of fringe science lunacy has grown up around what happened, involving time travel, aliens, UFOs and government cover-ups, even dubious eyewitness accounts.
 The book was optioned by John Carpenter who eventually passed on directing the film and allowed it to emerge as The Philadelphia Experiment (1984) under Stewart Raffill and starring Michael Paré as a sailor from the 1940s experiment who was thrown through time to the present.
 This was also sequelised as Philadelphia Experiment II (1993), which challengingly ventured to tell an alternate history tale but faltered through a low budget.